0badaE/MERN-Stack---SeliaBookCollection/README.md

-(App may take a minute to load, due to using the free tier of my website hoster, do not mistake this as a development issue.) <br/>
+(App may take a minute to load, due to using the free tier of my website hoster (render.com), do not mistake this as a development issue.) <br/>
 Site: https://selialibrary.netlify.app/

 <h2>Full-Stack MERN Library </h2>